Jrrays/Entertainment-Collection/README.md

 # Entertainment-Collection
-GUI project done for Programming 4 course with [name_here] during spring 2022.
+GUI project done for Programming 4 course with Uuceppi (https://github.com/Uuceppi) during spring 2022.

 This project is a mock-up of a retro game collection and launcher software.
 This program contains:
 - Main menu window